redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 to a given target widget.
 That includes the position of the popup itself, as well as its dynamic created content.

-You can find a common use case of a popup if you study the OrbTK code of a `list box`.
+You can find a common use case of a popup if you study the OrbTk code of a `list box`.
 The list box elements are collected in a stack widget.
 The `stack` itself is placed in a `popup` widget.
 And the popup widget is placed right below the text block that offers a